swiftlang/swift-java/USER_GUIDE.md

 }
 ```

-On the Swift side, the Java class needs to be exposed to Swift through `Java2Swift.config`, e.g.,:
+On the Swift side, the Java class needs to be exposed to Swift through `swift-java.config`, e.g.,:

 ```swift
 {